MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/expanding-design-canvas.md

 ![Zoom in button](media/zoom-in.png)

-Select the **Zoom out** button to zoom out for a big picture view of your conversation path.
+Select the **Zoom out** button to zoom out for a big-picture view of your conversation path.

 ![Zoom out button](media/zoom-out.png)